mahajanparth/MOPSO/README.md

-# UAV Swarm Coordination and Optimization System
+# A Particle Swarm Optimization-Based Cooperation Method for Multiple-Target Search by Swarm UAVs in Unknown Environments

 ## Overview
-This repository contains an advanced swarm UAV coordination system designed for multi-target search, optimized payload drops, and inter-UAV collision avoidance.
+This repository contains a swarm UAV coordination system designed for multi-target search, optimized payload drops, and inter-UAV collision avoidance.
 The system is based on a **Multi-Target Particle Swarm Optimization (MTPSO)** approach, inspired by Particle Swarm Optimization (PSO), to enable decentralized cooperative UAV control.

 The swarm UAVs utilize onboard sensors and real-time data sharing to dynamically adjust flight paths, detect targets, and deploy payloads efficiently in unknown environments.